History of the Jews in Ukraine

 In the Ukrainian People's Republic (1917–1920), Yiddish became a state language, along with Ukrainian and Russian.
 At that time, the Jewish National Union was created and the community was granted autonomous status.
 Yiddish was used on Ukrainian currency between 1917 and 1920.
 Nevertheless, between 1918 and 1920 in the period after the Russian Revolution and ensuing Ukrainian War of Independence, an estimated 31,071 but possibly up to 100,000 Jews were killed in pogroms perpetrated by a variety of warring factions, one of which was the army of the Ukrainian People's Republic, formally under the command of Symon Petliura.
 Pogroms erupted in January 1919 in the northwest province of Volhynia and spread to many other regions, continuing until 1921.
 The actions of the Soviet government by 1927 led to a growing antisemitism.

 Before World War II, slightly less than one-third of Ukraine's urban population consisted of Jews.
 Total civilian losses in Ukraine during World War II and the German occupation are estimated at seven million.
 More than one million Soviet Jews, including 225,000 in Belarus, were killed by the Einsatzgruppen and their many Ukrainian supporters.
 Most of them were killed in Ukraine because most pre-WWII Soviet Jews lived in the Pale of Settlement, of which Ukraine was the biggest part.
 The major massacres against Jews occurred mainly in the first phase of the occupation, although they continued until the return of the Red Army.

 In 1959 Ukraine had 840,000 Jews, a decrease of almost 70% from 1941 totals (within Ukraine's current borders).
 Ukraine's Jewish population continued to decline significantly during the Cold War.
 In 1989, Ukraine's Jewish population was only slightly more than half of what it was in 1959.
 During and after the collapse of communism in the 1990s, the majority of Jews left the country and moved abroad (mostly to Israel).
 Antisemitism, including violent attacks on Jews, was still a problem in Ukraine in 2012, according to UN report.
 The country's current president, Volodymyr Zelenskyy, is Jewish.

+Name

+In modern Ukrainian language the accepted term for Jews is євреї (yevreyi), but other terms to denote the community have also been used.
+The word zhyd (жид) was historically the standard word for Jews used by the Ukrainian population, but it gradually started to be perceived as pejorative and went out of use under the influence of Russian language.